th2-net/th2-conn-email/README.md

 + *fetchCount* - Specifies the maximum number of messages to fetch in a single retrieval.
 The default value is 1000.
 + *reconnectInterval* - Specifies the interval (in milliseconds) at which the receiver will attempt to reconnect to the server if a connection is lost.
 The default value is 1000 milliseconds (1 second).
 + *pollInterval* - Specifies the interval (in milliseconds) at which the receiver will poll the server for new messages.
 The default value is 1000 milliseconds (1 second).
 + *startProcessingAtLeastFrom* - Date from which messages should be processed.
-Format: [yyyy-MM-dd'T'HH:mm:ss.SSSZ].
+Format: [yyyy-MM-dd'T'HH:mm:ss].
 Can be null.
 + *loadDatesFromCradle* - Specifies if receiver should use date from last processed message in cradle to resume processing where stopped last time.

 ### Session configuration